EU IVDR & MDR Post Market Surveillance (PMS)

 - Document updates to your risk management and clinical/performance evaluation

-Our team ensures your Post Market Surveillance Report is structured, traceable, and ready for inspection, whether you’re preparing for a routine audit or responding to a regulatory inquiry.
+Our team ensures your Post Market Surveillance Report is structured, traceable, and aligned with regulatory expectations.

 Periodic Safety Update Report (PSUR)

 The Periodic Safety Update Report (PSUR) is a regulatory requirement under EU MDR Article 86 and IVDR Article 81, designed for moderate- to high-risk devices (Class IIa, IIb, III MDs and Class C/D IVDs).
 It provides a structured, recurring overview of a device’s safety and performance once it is on the market.
 At NAMSA, our regulatory and medical writing teams have supported manufacturers globally in preparing PSURs that are complete, compliant, and ready for review.
-We will help you develop a PSUR that clearly demonstrates how you:
+We will help you develop a PSUR that clearly demonstrates how you have identified and evaluated any changes of the benefit-risk ratio, with details of any CAPAS involved.
+The PSUR will tipically include:

-- Analyze serious incidents, CAPAs, and trend data, including statistically significant increases in adverse events
+- Analysis of serious incidents, CAPAs, Field Safety Corrective Actions and trend data, including statistically significant increases in adverse events

-- Estimate patient exposure using sales data and usage assumptions, even for reusable devices
+- Sales and estimates of patient exposure using sales data and usage assumptions, even for reusable devices

-- Integrate PMCF or PMPF findings to support your benefit-risk conclusions
+- PMCF or PMPF findings to support your benefit-risk conclusions

-- Ensure that the benefit-risk ratio remains acceptable and aligned with your risk management documentation
+- Conclusions about the reliability of the collected data, noting any limitations, and a discussion of the resulting benefit–risk ratio and whether it remains acceptable and aligned with your risk management documentation

-Whether you’re preparing your first PSUR or updating an existing one, NAMSA ensures your report is structured, evidence-based, and aligned with regulatory expectations.
+Whether you’re preparing your first PSUR or updating an existing one, NAMSA ensures your report is structured, evidence-based, and and ready for inspection, whether you’re preparing for a routine audit or responding to a regulatory inquiry.

 Meet Our Team of IVDR Regulatory Experts